-For FY 2016, the President's budget requested \$3.2 million to support a full year of agency operations.
-The relevant bills reported by the House and Senate Appropriations Committees governing FY 2016 appropriations for financial services and general government (S. 1910 and H.R.
-2995) would have funded ACUS at \$3.1 million.
-Through the Consolidated Appropriations Act of 2016 (Public Law 114-113), ACUS received an appropriation of \$3.1 million for FY 2016.

-For FY 2017, the President's budget again requested \$3.2 million to support a full year of agency operations.
-The Consolidated Appropriations Act of 2017 (Public Law 115-31) funded ACUS at \$3.1 million through the end of FY 2017.
+For FY 2017, the President's budget requested \$3.2 million to support a full year of agency operations.
+The Consolidated Appropriations Act of 2017 (Public Law 115-31) funded ACUS at \$3.1 million and provided two-year spending authority.

 For FY 2018, the President's budget requested \$3.1 million to support a full year of agency operations.
-The Consolidated Appropriations Act of 2018 (Public Law 115-141) funded ACUS at \$3.1 million and provided two-year funding authority.
+The Consolidated Appropriations Act of 2018 (Public Law 115-141) funded ACUS at \$3.1 million and provided two-year spending authority.

 For FY 2019, the President's budget requested \$3.1 million to support a full year of agency operations.
-The Consolidated Appropriations Act of 2019 (Public Law 116-6) funded ACUS at \$3.1 million and provided two-year funding authority.
+The Consolidated Appropriations Act of 2019 (Public Law 116-6) funded ACUS at \$3.1 million and provided two-year spending authority.

+For FY 2020, the President's budget requested \$3.1 million to support a full year of agency operations.
+The Consolidated Appropriations Act of 2020 (Public Law 116-93) funded ACUS at \$3.25 million and provided two-year spending authority.

-ACUS ended FY 2018, the most recently closed fiscal year, with a carryover balance of \$204,198 due to personnel vacancies in senior-level legal and administrative positions.
-An appropriation of \$3.1 million would fund ACUS at the level required to cover operating and personnel costs at the current reduced staffing level.
+ACUS ended FY 2019, the most recently closed fiscal year, with a carryover balance of \$87,127 due to personnel vacancies in senior-level legal and administrative positions.
+An appropriation of \$3.5 million would fund ACUS at the level required to cover operating and personnel costs at the current reduced staffing level.

-F. FY 2020 Request
+F. FY 2021 Request